inveniosoftware/docs-invenio-rdm/docs/customize/administration_interface.md

 #### Create a resource based administration view

-The CRUD views are provided out of the box for any existent resource (e.g. community, record, OAISet).
+The CRUD views are provided out of the box for any existent RDM resource (e.g. community, record, OAISet - meaning they follow the REST API resource architecture pattern).
 Nevertheless, these views can be extended or completely replaced by custom ones.

-As an example, a step by step guide is provided to generate an administration panel for OAI-PMH Sets.
+As an example, a step-by-step guide is provided to generate an administration panel for OAI-PMH Sets.

 ##### Folder structure

-To create an administration panel for a module, the following structure must be created on the module's root.
+To create an administration panel for a module, the following structure is proposed:

 ```console
 invenio-rdm-records